pdfcpu/pdfcpu/content/core/sign.md

 ### Certified and Authoritative Signatures

 A **certified signature** is a special type of signature that locks the document at a certain point, allowing only certain permitted changes afterward.
-It proves that the document was approved in its original form by the certifying party.
+It indicates that the document was approved in its original form by the certifying party.

-An **authoritative signature** is the first signature encountered in the document when no certified signature is present.
-It represents the most trusted signature in the absence of certification.
+An **authoritative signature** is the first signature encountered in the document when no certified signature is present. pdfcpu uses it as the primary signature to inspect when no certified signature is present.

 Any number of **approval signatures** may be applied after a certified signature.